-Microsoft recently announced OneNote for Teachers, a web-based portal for teachers were educators and teachers can learn about OneNote, its features and how best to use it in their profession.
-The website guides how to create digital notebooks that support academic standards, platform neutral across various disciplines.
+Microsoft recently announced OneNote for Teachers, a web-based portal for teachers were educators and teachers can learn about OneNote, its features, and how best to use it in their profession.
+The website guides how to create digital notebooks that support academic standards, platform-neutral across various disciplines.

-OneNote for Teachers
+OneNote for Teachers & Education

 The portal focus on learning, staying organized, delivering curriculum, enhancing productivity collaborating in the classroom with OneNote Class Notebook Creator.
 Student work and teacher feedback are exchanged automatically in one place virtually anytime, anywhere.

-There are several reasons you may want to use the Windows 8 OneNote app in class & schools.
+There are several reasons you may want to use the Windows OneNote app in class & schools.

 The features of OneNote are:

 If you are new to OneNote, go ahead and download the application for free play with it and share your valuable feedback with us.
-This post can offer you some cool Microsoft OneNote 2013 Tips and Tricks.